-- Handling costs – the materials used for your shipping like boxes, labels, packing materials and how much these costs you.
+- Handling costs – the materials used for your shipping like boxes, labels, and packing materials, and how much these cost you.

 - Speed of shipping – how long will the shipment take?
 Are you able to deliver according to the time you estimated?

-- Average weight of the shipment – how heavy is the package?
+- The average weight of the shipment – how heavy is the package?
 Do you need to charge extra?